 If you want to save time on applying makeup every morning, permanent makeup can be a long-lasting solution.
-At Center for Plastic Surgery, we apply permanent makeup for our clients from Annandale, Chevy Chase, Bethesda, and other nearby areas who want a natural-looking enhancement of the eyes, brows, or lips.
+At Center for Plastic Surgery, we apply permanent makeup for our clients from Washington, DC; Chevy Chase and Bethesda, MD; Arlington and Fairfax, VA; and other nearby areas who want a natural-looking enhancement of the eyes, brows, or lips.

 Am I a Candidate for Permanent Makeup?